 - How often the home is rented (daily, weekly, or monthly)

-- The amount of routine maintenance & repairs desired
+- Amount of routine maintenance and repairs desired

 Breckenridge requires a permit for and collects taxes on short-term rentals.
-Here's a lowdown on rental rules concerning listings and tax issues for vacation rentals in the area.
+Here's the lowdown on Breckenridge’s short-term rental rules and taxes.

 - Studio Unit: $75.00